 - On the financial statement by the SCO on the execution of the SCO budget for 2014;

 - On the SCO budget for 2016;

 - On the efforts to create the SCO Development Bank and the SCO Development Fund (Special Account);

 - On targeted allocation for the creation of a protected information and telecommunication system for interaction between the competent authorities of the SCO member states.

-Signed by: Premier of the State Council of China Li Keqiang; Prime Minister of Kazakhstan Karim Massimov; Prime Minister of Kyrgyzstan Temir Sariev; Prime Minister of Russia Dmitry Medvedev; Prime Minister of Tajikistan Kohir Rasulzoda; and First Deputy Prime Minister of Uzbekistan Rustam Azimov.
+Signed by: Premier of the State Council of China Li Keqiang; Prime Minister of Kazakhstan Karim Massimov; Prime Minister of Kyrgyzstan Temir Sariev; Prime Minister of Russia Dmitry Medvedev; Prime Minister of Tajikistan Kokhir Rasulzoda; and First Deputy Prime Minister of Uzbekistan Rustam Azimov.